ctools/ctools/doc/source/users/tutorials/1dc/howto_tsmap.rst

    The ``binmin`` and ``binmax`` parameters can be used to compute only a subset of the bins in a map (see :ref:`cttsmap`).
-This functionality is used by the :ref:`cstsmapsplit` to generate a command sequence that is useful for parallelizing the Test Statistic map computation.
+This functionality is used by the :ref:`cstsmapsplit` script to generate a command sequence that is useful for parallelizing the Test Statistic map computation.
 The :ref:`cstsmapmerge` script can then be used to recombine the different partial maps into a single Test Statistic map.

-   To produce the same result that has been produced above by the single :ref:`cttsmap` run, now however split over ten :ref:`cttsmap` jobs that can be executed in parallel, type
+   To produce the same result that was produced above by the single :ref:`cttsmap` run, now however split over ten :ref:`cttsmap` jobs that can be executed in parallel, type